wooga/eredis/README.md

 # eredis

-Redis client with a focus on performance and robustness.
-Eredis also supports AUTH, SELECT and poolboy.
+Non-blocking Redis client with a focus on performance and robustness.

+It also supports authentication, choosing a specific database, transactions and poolboy.

 ## Example